 You can also get the premium version for extra features and enjoy anonymity on Windows XP.

-- READ ALSO: 5 best VPNs for Windows XP in 2018
+- READ ALSO: 5 best VPNs for Windows XP

 This is another very important software you use besides your browser for connecting to the Internet.

 If you still insist on using Microsoft Office, there’s no modern version for XP, as Office 2013 and 2016 only work with Windows 7 or later versions.
 The latest Office version for XP is the Office 2010 32-bit edition.
 Otherwise, this will only be available up to October 2020, so you still have a few years to use it.

 Office 2007 or earlier versions are still compatible with XP, but not supported by Microsoft since October 2017, but for Office 2010, you can download with a valid product key or get an Office license online, though this can be expensive.

 Expert Tip: Some PC issues are hard to tackle, especially when it comes to corrupted repositories or missing Windows files.
 If you are having troubles fixing an error, your system may be partially broken.
 We recommend installing Restoro, a tool that will scan your machine and identify what the fault is.